waii-ai/waii-sdk-py/doc/docs/install.md

 URL is the base URL of the WAII API, depends on the URL for the environment you are using:
 - If you are using prod environment (sql.waii.ai, or tweakit.waii.ai), you can use 'https://sql.waii.ai/api/'
 - If you are using test environment (sql.test.waii.ai, or tweakit-test.waii.ai), you can use 'https://sql.test.waii.ai/api/'
-- If you are using local Docker environment, you can use 'http://<host>:<port>/api/'
+- If you are using local Docker environment, you can use `http://host:port/api/` (host/port are point to Waii server)

 ![img.png](img.png)